sathish-t/nanopore-mod-course/materials/sequence-align-pycoqc.md

 title: Sequence alignment and pycoQC
 ---

+The hands-on sessions begin on our timeline from here.
+Ensure that you have set your computer up using this [link]({{ site.baseurl }}/computer-setup) before proceeding.

 In this session, we will convert raw currents per DNA strand recorded by nanopore devices into DNA sequences (basecalling), find the best-fit location for each strand on a reference genome (alignment/genome mapping), and assess their quality (quality control).